judyjinn/MachineLearningHomework/README.md

 `Homework3.py` Uses a gaussian classifier to classify the same MNIST handwritten digit set

-`Homework4.py` Uses a linear regression to classify song types by the year they were produced.
-A logistic regression is then used on an email set to classify spam emails from non spam emails
+`Homework4.py` Uses a linear regression to [classify songs](https://archive.ics.uci.edu/ml/datasets/YearPredictionMSD) by the year they were produced.
+A logistic regression is then used on an email set `spam.mat` to classify spam emails from non spam emails